Introducing… The First Family Series!

 He’d only recently told the world of his decision not to run in the next election.
 Her relief had been overwhelming.
 She hadn’t wanted him to be president, to be subjected to the scrutiny and stress that would come with the most important job in the world.
 She’d been thrilled to know he would become a private citizen again in three years, when his term as vice president ended and they got back to “normal,” whatever that was anymore.

 This couldn’t be happening.

 Except it was, and their lives were going to be turned upside down once again.
-She’d believed him when he said nothing that mattered would change.
-Their marriage was solid, and they were a formidable team.
+She’d believed him when he’d said nothing that mattered would change.
+Their marriage was solid, and they were an awesome team.